 Trade associations and local businesses

 Financial trade associations are founded and funded by businesses in the finance industry.
-We work with these organisations to:
+We work with these associations to:

 - share our knowledge

 - make sure we’re aware of trends in the industry and issues affecting businesses and their customers

 We hold events and meetings with trade associations and local businesses across the UK so we can:

 - improve our understanding of the needs of businesses and customers